 ‘On that day you will realize that I am in my Father, and you are in me, and I am in you’ John 14.20 NIV.

-Easter is coming soon.
-The blessing of Jesus in us is that we can have an Easter life rather than a day or two of coloured eggs and fish.
-In Christ we have an Easter life being in His resurrection and one with His Spirit Person so that He has come in our physical body.
-Similarly Jesus in person is our rest from self-vindication and the fruitless attempt to be a sacrifice or find rest in observances and icons in time and place.
+Easter was a lesser Easter this year due to the covid virus.
+But the reality of Jesus in us is that we can have an Easter life rather than a day or two of coloured eggs and fish.
+In Christ we have an Easter life being always in His resurrection and one with His Spirit Person so that He has come in our physical body.
+Similarly Jesus in person is our rest from self-vindication and the fruitless attempt to be a sacrifice or find rest in observances and icons that have been replaced by His life as our life.
 The reality is that Christ is the entirety of our life as our life relates to God.
 He is the life of our soul and our relationships with each other.

-The challenge of life is ‘being us’ and for those of good intent to be the self that is our best self and more.
+TREES OF LIFE The glory of life is to be our real self, and for those of good intent to be the self that is our best self and more.
 But we can do this without stress and obsession because His yoke is easy and His burden is light.
 It’s a matter of living in the mystery of Christ as us and following where He leads.
 We can lead a stagnant Christian life and still get to heaven.
-Attached to the law you can self-generate a ration-legal culture that provides as passable routine.
+Attached to the law you can self-generate a ration-legal culture that provides a passable Christian routine.
+But you inherit much more than that.
+Why live as a statue when you can be a living son of God?

-Yet this methodology is largely bereft of spirit.
-It does little for our personhood that could not be accomplished by the non-believer.
-The incarnation continually produces forests of living trees.
+A religio-legal methodology does little for our personhood that could not be accomplished by the non-believer.
+The incarnation continually produces forests of living trees and persons who are sons.

 ‘I say this because many deceivers, who do not acknowledge Jesus Christ as coming in the flesh, have gone out into the world.
 Any such person is the deceiver and the antichrist’ 2 JOHN 1.7 NIV.